Image of mandarin oranges

 The Mass General Brigham grant will provide 5 years of support to the Phoenix Food Hub collaboration, including substantial funding to renovate the space, ensuring its full accessibility and capacities to offer a state-of-the-art teaching kitchen.

-GLSS and the Lynn Food Security Task Force will continue to seek funding to ensure the Phoenix project can develop and maintain critical communications and database infrastructures (to demonstrate program impact), ensure appropriate staffing to fully deliver programs that meet the needs of all residents, and maintain the facility as well as secure and maintain necessary equipment (e.g., freezers, mobile refrigerated vans, stove, etc.).
+GLSS and the Lynn Food Policy Council will continue to seek funding to ensure the Phoenix project can develop and maintain critical communications and database infrastructures (to demonstrate program impact), ensure appropriate staffing to fully deliver programs that meet the needs of all residents, and maintain the facility as well as secure and maintain necessary equipment (e.g., freezers, mobile refrigerated vans, stove, etc.).